ThinkR-open/prepare-for-cran/README.md

 #### Don't forget to drop the dev component of your version number

-If you have a major.minor.patch.dev version number, don't drop the dev element.
+If you have a major.minor.patch.dev version number, don't forget to drop the dev element.

 ### About the DESCRIPTION file